Libres-coder/Agentic-ADK/ali-agentic-adk-python/README.md

 # Ali Agentic ADK (Python)

-A Python-first toolkit that mirrors the concepts of the Ali Agentic ADK Java stack while integrating tightly with Google ADK components.
+A Python-first toolkit delivering agentic building blocks that integrate tightly with Google ADK components.
 The package currently wraps core LLM, tool, and embedding providers and exposes examples for browser automation and application flows.

 ## Quick Start